Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this paper, we present a heterogeneous information network (HIN) based recommendation framework and introduce a principled way of fusing various side information in HIN.
-By using metagraphs derived from the HIN schema, we can capture similarities of rich semantics between users and items.
+In this paper, we address the side information fusion problem in CF based recommendation scenarios over heterogeneous information networks (HIN).
+By using metagraphs derived given a HIN, we can capture similarities of complex semantics between users and items, based on which two fusion frameworks are proposed.
+The first one is the ``MF + FM'' framework.
 From each metagraph, we obtain a user-item matrix, to which we apply matrix factorization and nuclear norm regularization to obtain the user and item latent features in an unsupervised way.
 After that, we use a group lasso regularized factorization machine to fuse different groups of latent features extracted from different metagraphs to predict the links between users and items, i.e., to recommend items to users.
-To solve the nonconvex nonsmooth optimization problem, we propose two algorithms, one is based on the proximal gradient algorithm and the other on stochastic variance reduced gradient algorithm.
-Experimental results demonstrate the effectiveness of our framework.

-In addition to the technical solutions developed in our framework, we give suggestions on how our proposed framework can be used effectively.
-For example, for the construction of metagraphs, we suggest to apply domain knowledge in well-known recommendation strategies (e.g., user-based CF) to design good metagraphs and avoid metagraphs that are too large.
-For feature extraction methods, we note that if efficiency is imporant, MF is preferred to NNR.
-For metagraph selection methods, nonconvex regularizers can select useful metagraphs more effectively.
-For optimization methods, SVRG is always preferred for its empirically superior performance and fast convergence speed.
-With these suggestions, our framework can be quickly applied to not only HIN-based RSs for other scenarios, but also other HIN-based problems, e.g., intent recommendation~\cite{fan2019metapath}, fraud detection~\cite{hu2019cash}, malware detection in software systems~\cite{hou2017hindroid,fan2018gotcha}, opioid user detection~\cite{fan2018automatic}, or medical diagnosis~\cite{hosseini2018heteromed}.
+The second is a deep learning model, the hierarchical attention fusion (HAF) framework, which tries to extract and fuse metagraph based latent features in an end-to-end manner.
+Extensive experimental results demonstrate the effectiveness of the two proposed frameworks.

-In the future, we plan to explore automatic methods~\cite{quanming2018taking} to generate metagraphs instead of hand-crafting them as done in this paper.
-Thus, our framework can be quickly applied to new domains.
-Further, our framework is a two-stage process, i.e., the MF part and FM part, where we only utilize label information (ratings) to train FM while not to generate latent features from multiple metagraphs.
-This may also lead to information loss.
-Therefore, we plan to explore whether better latent features can be obtained if ratings are exploited in MF to generate latent features.
-To achieve this, a joint modeling of the two parts or an end-to-end deep learning model may be considered.
+In the future, we plan to explore automatic methods~\cite{quanming2018taking,zhao2020simplifying,ding2020propagation} to generate metagraphs instead of hand-crafting them as done in this paper.
+Thus, our frameworks can be quickly applied to new domains.